FBI: Most Wanted: Premise

-The series focus on the work of FBI’s Fugitive Task Force which relentlessly tracks and captures the notorious and dangerous criminals on the FBI’s Most Wanted list.
+The series focuses on the work of Federal Bureau of Investigation (FBI)'s New York Fugitive Task Force (FTF), which relentlessly tracks and captures the notorious and dangerous criminals on the FBI's Most Wanted list.
 Overseeing the team is FBI Supervisory Special Agent Jess LaCroix, a seasoned, enigmatic agent at the top of his game who uses his expert profiling skills to help apprehend the most dangerous criminals.
-Throughout Season 1, the task force includes Special Agents Sheryll Barnes, a ex-New York Police Department Detective with a degree in behavioral psych who serves as the team’s second in command; Kenny Crosby, a United States Army Millitary Intelligence vet Jess has taken under his wing; Hana Gibson, the team's intelligence analyst; and Clinton Skye, one of the most experienced field agents on the team and the brother of Jess's deceased wife.
+Throughout Season 1, the task force includes Special Agents Sheryll Barnes, an ex–New York Police Department detective with a degree in behavioral psych who serves as the team's second in command; Kenny Crosby, a United States Army Military Intelligence vet Jess has taken under his wing; Hana Gibson, the team's intelligence analyst; and Clinton Skye, one of the most experienced field agents on the team, and the brother of Jess's deceased wife, as well as Jess's brother-in-law with Clinton, and also the team's sharpshooter or sniper.
+The team also operates out of an area in 26 Fed in Manhattan or in an unidentified building that is under the control of the FBI.
+While on the road investigating cases, they also operate from a mobile command center that serves as their main base of operations.

-In season 2, Skye is put on special assignment to the Bureau of Indian Affairs and is eventually replaced by Special Agent Ivan Ortiz, an ex-Los Angeles Police Department gang officer with street cop instincts.
-In the season 3 premiere, Crosby is put on medical leave (after being wounded by a former Army comrade during an investigation) and replaced by Special Agent Kristin Gaines, a rising star from the FBI's Miami field office.
-Later, in the second half of the season, LaCroix is shot and killed by a fugitive, which devastates the rest of the team.
-He is eventually replaced by Supervisory Special Agent Remy Scott - fresh off a multi-year stint with the FBI's Las Vegas field team - as team leader.
+In season 2, Skye is put on special assignment to the Bureau of Indian Affairs and is eventually replaced by Special Agent Ivan Ortiz, an ex–Los Angeles Police Department gang officer with street cop instincts while Crosby replaces Skye as the team's sniper/sharpshooter.
+In the season 3 premiere, Crosby is put on medical leave (after being wounded by a former Army comrade during an investigation, Crosby having assisted FBI agents Maggie Bell and OA Zidan) and leaves, returning to Oklahoma.
+He is replaced by Special Agent Kristin Gaines, a rising star from the FBI's Miami field office.
+Later, in the second half of the season, LaCroix is shot in the neck and killed by a fugitive, which devastates the rest of the team.
+He is eventually replaced by Supervisory Special Agent Remy Scott—fresh off a multi-year stint with the FBI's Las Vegas field team—as team leader.
 Near the end of the season, Ortiz takes time away from the task force to care for his ailing father in Los Angeles.
-By season 4, he has transferred back to Los Angeles permenantly and is soon replaced by rookie Special Agent Ray Cannon, an ex-New Orleans Police Department Detective whose father was part of the bureau.
+By season 4, he has transferred back to Los Angeles permanently to continue taking care of his father and is soon replaced by rookie Special Agent Ray Cannon, a New Orleans native who is also an ex–New Orleans Police Department detective whose father was part of the bureau.

+Between seasons 4 and 5, Gaines transfers to Denver to be near her children, and Special Agent Nina Chase from the New York Field Office takes her place on the team.